5 min read

 That can be useful, but it belongs behind clear personal boundaries.

 Team memory is different.
-If a system is preserving the evolution of shared work, the participants need to understand the scope.
+If a system is preserving the evolution of shared work, people need to understand the scope.
 What is stored?
 Who can see it?
 What can be corrected?
 What is deleted?
 What becomes authoritative?

 Without that governance, versioning becomes surveillance with nicer language.